Lightcomet53/my_portfolio/README.md

 - I have experience with a wide range of web development technologies, from simple HTML/CSS/JavaScript websites to more complex Vue.js

-- I have been a web developer for over two years now, and I'm passionate about what I do
+- I have been a web developer for over 3 years now, and I'm passionate about what I do

 - I am passionate about creating high-quality websites that are not only aesthetically pleasing but also functional and easy to use.